-Summary: Although you experience same-sex attractions, you can choose your behavior and set personal boundaries on your actions.
+Although you experience same-sex attractions, you can choose your behavior and set personal boundaries on your actions.
 Avoid bad habits and addictions because they can compromise your power to choose.

 This section assumes you have determined that you do not want to engage in homosexual behavior.
-This section is organized as follows:
+You believe that God’s law of moral conduct includes sexual abstinence outside of lawful marriage between a man and a woman, and fidelity within marriage.

-- Principles to consider about changing your behavior
+- Principles to consider about changing your behavior.

-- Suggested actions for changing behavior patterns
+- Suggested actions for changing behavior patterns.

-- Specific advice about controlling fantasy, pornography, masturbation, and homosexual behavior
+- Specific advice about controlling fantasy, pornography, masturbation, and homosexual behavior.

 Understanding Your Behavior